dexterleng/KeyboardScroller.docs/README.md

 The app let's you scroll through apps, documents, and messages without lifting your fingers off the keyboard. à la Vimium's scroll feature.

+## Features

+- 😎 Trackpad-smooth scrolling with keyboard shortcuts
+- 🦘 Two types of scrolling - Normal and Jump (scrolls by a fixed distance)
+- ⚙️ Customize scroll speed and jump distance
+- 🎯 Automatically moves your cursor to the active window when scrolling

 ## Download

 Download the latest release [here](https://github.com/dexterleng/KeyboardScroller.docs/releases/tag/v1.0.1).
 View all versions and changelog [here](https://github.com/dexterleng/KeyboardScroller.docs/releases).